 Professionally Fit and Built Custom Clubs

-We do fit golf industry standard 1/2″ length graduation in hybrids, irons and wedges with swing weight matched sets for heft if that is your personal preference and best overall performance.
-We adjust lie to playing length for your personal needs.
+I do fit golf industry standard 1/2″ length graduation in hybrids, irons and wedges with swing weight matched sets for heft if that is your personal preference and best overall performance.
+I adjust lie to correspond with playing length for your personal needs.

-Basic cost is based of this type of standard fitting no added cost.
+Basic cost is based of this type of standard fitting custom build out no added cost.
 You choose what works for you there is more than one way to progressively and correctly fit a golfer and not just the standard off the rack industry model that you see in discount stores.
 I am happy to explain the difference.
-Give Scott a call.
-608-240-1497

 An Alternative to 1/2″ Length Graduation Industry Standard Clubs

 As there are other ways to fit and build custom clubs I also fit dynamically using True Length Technology as the fitting system that was started by Dan Connelly in 2007 based on a series of math models (16 charts) using a athletic address position with the upper torso angles remaining constant thru the swing and constant thru the set.
 I have used this fitting system successfully fitting and building 1000’s of clubs.

 What is an athletic address position in golf?